 Here’s a list of safe products you can get from Amazon to have on hand when washing your e-bike (keep reading to find out how to clean with them):

 |MR.SIGA Microfiber Cleaning Cloth, Pack of 12||5||$12|

 |Anndason 8 Pieces Precision Bicycle Cleaning Brush Tools||4.5||$17|

 |Finish Line Citrus Bicycle Degreaser||4.5||$14|

 |Muc-Off MOX-904 Nano Tech Bike Cleaner– 1 Liter||4.5||$19|

 |Finish Line 1-Step Chain Cleaner & Lubricant||4.5||$9|

 |PV BIKE WORKS Squeal Out Anti-Squeal Disc Brake Paste: 3oz||4.5||$22|

 How Do I Clean an Electric Bike?

-You may be surprised when you realize suddenly that you need to clean your e-bike.
+You may need to clean your e-bike when you least expect it.
 Even if you typically ride on clean streets and stay off dirt roads, you might find yourself hitting a muddy puddle, going through a dirty construction zone, or taking a detour on a dirt path, suddenly accumulating excess dirt!